terminusdb/terminusdb/docs/CONTRIBUTING.md

 ## Coding conventions

 We have a house style for prolog, especially for conditionals.
-We will be releasing a prolog mode for emacs soon that helps with the indentation.
+We will be releasing a prolog mode for Emacs soon that helps with the indentation.
 Until then, try to copy what you see.

 ### Veterans of the Tabs / Spaces War